 Los Angeles is home to many outstanding school gardens.

-This slide show, created by Master Gardener Program Manager Yvonne Savio, presents some examples.
+This slide show, created by former Master Gardener Program Manager Yvonne Savio, presents some examples.

 Resources for School Gardens in Los Angeles County and Beyond

 UC Cooperative Extension provides support for Los Angeles County school gardens through the Master Gardener Program.

 Master Gardeners help train teachers and students in sustainable gardening practices.